zammad/zammad-org/src/sr/documentation/use/user-profile.md

 After creating the token, it gets displayed in a dialog only once.
 Make sure to copy it because there is no possibility to access it again.

-![Screenshot shows side panel with created token and copy button](/screenshots/cypress/documentation/use/user-profile.cy.js/token-dialog.png)
+![Screenshot shows flyout with created token and copy button](/screenshots/cypress/documentation/use/user-profile.cy.js/token-dialog.png)

 ### Обавештења